leonsdepot/FineFind/README.md

 You can further customize your experience via the FineFind options page.

+#### ℹ️ Notice of Restricted Websites
+This extension does not work on certain websites like _addons.mozilla.org_, _accounts.firefox.com_, or _support.mozilla.org_ due to browser restrictions.
+[Read more](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts#restricted_domains)

 ## Contribution

 Your feedback is invaluable, especially for a project like FineFind, which is still in its early development.
 Detailed reports on bugs and feature suggestions are crucial for its improvement.

 Please submit any issues or feature requests through the projects issue tracker.

-( If you prefer to communicate privately, you can reach out via direct message on Nexus Mods 😉 )
+( If you prefer to communicate privately, you can reach out via direct message on [Nexus Mods](https://www.nexusmods.com/users/96969738) 😉 )

 ## Credits
 I am delighted that some people helped me with the translation to make the extension understandable for everyone.
 I would like to thank [NikoTheFox](https://github.com/RandomWolf) (English) and [Vinicius Vechio Berger](https://next.nexusmods.com/profile/Vechio/about-me) (Portuguese).